In this tutorial, I will show you how to make a non-slip foot pedal pad.

 ✅ Related tutorial: How to bind a quilt with perfect mitered corners

-Join ends of binding
+STEP 5 Join ends of the binding

 Overlap the edges of the binding strip and stitch them together.

-Stitch the binding
+Step 6 Stitch the binding

 If you want to have nice mitered corners follow this procedure:

 Stop sewing before you reach the corner.
 So, when to stop?
 The distance to the edge is equal to the width of the seam allowances.
-In my case the seam allowances are ¼ inch, so I should stop ¼ in from the edge.
+In my case, the seam allowances are ¼ inch, so I should stop ¼ in from the edge.
 If you are not sure where to stop make a mark on the quilt.
-It’s better to stop before the ¼ in point (even if you stop a few millimeters before) then to sew over it.
+It’s better to stop before the ¼ in point (even if you stop a few millimeters before) than to sew over it.
 If you sew past this point your corners will never look right.